onzfonz/comp227/src/content/0/en/part0c.md

 After this, you should be able to type `node -v` and you'll notice that it should print out `v16.3.0`.

-To get use ready to use webstorm we'll follow a couple more commands here:
+To prepare you to use webstorm we'll follow a couple more commands here:

-One is to type the following lines, which creates a sybmolic link where WebStorm can find the version of node we are using.
+One is to type the following lines, which creates a ***symbolic link*** where WebStorm can find the version of node we are using.

 ```bash
 export NVM_SYMLINK_CURRENT=true